OVOAOVO/RhythmProject/README.md

 We use .json to store the song scores and put them in BeatBook

+1. copy an exist scene and change name
+2. change the recorder's .json file name to adjust your scene name
+3. recorder the song beat that you like(BPM need to change)
+4. play it!

 📌 Don’t forget:

 Update the BPM in the Conductor script to match your track